- Develop your plan

 Once all entries are made and all records are reconciled, you must enter

 Full Member Withdrawal transactions using the Withdraw button you'll find if you go to Accounting>Members.
-Choose a valuation date that is later than the final transaction in your account.
+Choose a valuation date that is later than the date on the final transaction in your account.
 All members must have full withdrawal entries made for them in order for you to prepare a final tax return.

 Note that there is a screen in the withdrawal process that asks if you wish to continue to let a withdrawn member have access to the club account.
 If you would like to have your members have access to their tax forms online, be sure to check the correct response.